rolandwalker/ucs-utils/README.markdown

 This library provides some utilities for manipulating Unicode characters.
 There are three interactive commands

-	ucs-utils-ucs-insert'       ; ucs-insert workalike using ido-completing-read
+	ucs-utils-ucs-insert        ; ucs-insert workalike using ido-completing-read
-	ucs-utils-eval'             ; the inverse of ucs-insert
+	ucs-utils-eval              ; the inverse of ucs-insert
-	ucs-utils-install-aliases'  ; install shorter aliases
+	ucs-utils-install-aliases   ; install shorter aliases

  The other functions are only useful from other Lisp code: